BETLOPAGU/Algorithms/README.md

 # Algorithms

-Do not forget the way of compiling "javac name.java" and to smile. uwu
+Do not forget the way of compiling "javac name.java", to smile and to love others.
+Except my boyfriend and me, he is mine and I'm his.
+Thanks for your attention. uwu